-Recently I got the chance to do an interview with Vitaly Friedman as part of the run-up to View Source Conference taking place in September this year (stay tuned for the video to be released).
-One of the things we chatted about was around new CSS
+Recently I got the chance to do an interview with Vitaly Friedman as part of the run-up to View Source Conference taking place in September this year.
+One of the things we chatted about was around new CSS.

 My good friend, Wei, is an incredible technical writer who is very involved in documentation for open-source projects.
 She wrote most of the React-Redux documentation and is one of the core maintainers for Docusaurus.